garrandall/popular-music-data/tracks/that-girl-marques-houston.md

   ranking_list: Billboard Hot 100
   start_date: '2003-04-19'
 ---
-"Yow, can I talk to you for a minute?
+Yow, can I talk to you for a minute?
 Look, all I did was look
 Why you trippin'?
 Look, check this out